-- Workload status.
-You can configure the status to inform about how your workload is performing, based on the individual alerting status of the entities in your workload.
+- The workload status informs about how your workload is performing, based on the individual alerting status of the entities in your workload.
 With health over time you’ll see whether and how the workload status has changed in the past three hours.

 - Linked dashboards.
 You can add links to dashboards from your workload, and create pre-filtered, workload-relevant links to dashboards.

 - Edit workload.
-Edit the workload to define the entities that are part of the workload and to link dashboards to the workload.
+Define the entities that are part of the workload, and the accounts they’ll be fetched from.

 - Summary page.
-See all the tags that have been added to the workload, as well as metadata such as the workload's guid, account ID, and App ID.
+See all the tags that have been added to the workload, as well as metadata such as the workload's identifier (GUID) and account.